 Still, if we aren’t able to transmit a much richer and complex vision of beauty, many people – especially the youth – will get the impression that the Christ came to build fences rather than to lead us toward life’s fullness.
 A good friend once compared our culture’s vision of beauty to a piece of chocolate at the Dollar Store, while what the Faith offers us is Godiva chocolate (I prefer Lindt chocolate myself, but you get the idea.).
 The first might taste ok, but God has given us a so much more!

 Now, we Christians are daring folks: we dare to affirm that the bodily characteristics of a person and sexual encounters are not the culmination of beauty in our lives.
 We do so, however, because beauty fascinates us and, as such, so does purity.
 For with pure eyes, we can celebrate both the beauty of the skin and beauty of the heart.
 But we can do nothing but mourn when the latter is divorced from the former.

-So today I would like to offer a few thoughts on 5 types of beauty (make sure you click on *Go to next page) , each one deeper than the other.
-My proposal is that our eyes were made for beauty, but for types that go much deeper than the sexualised versions (sexualised in a very banal sense, in another, all kinds of human beauty of sexualised in the sense that they are feminine or masculine) that we typically see in advertising.
-To this kind of beauty we must not only look, however, we much change how we look.
+So today I would like to offer a few thoughts on 5 types of beauty (make sure you click on *Go to next page), each one deeper than the other.
+My proposal is that our eyes were made for beauty, but for types that go much deeper than the sexualized versions (sexualized in a very banal sense, in another, all kinds of human beauty of sexualized in the sense that they are feminine or masculine) that we typically see in advertising.
+To this kind of beauty, we must not only look, however, we much change how we look.
 It takes sacrifice and determination but, as one wise man said, beauty will save the world.

 With this, I hope to offer a few thoughts and images that will help to illuminate this very positive path of beauty which our faith invites us to walk.
 These thoughts are based on Xavier Lacroix’s, Il corpo e lo spirito.